 Key words: Whole-slide imaging, digital pathology, color performance, multispectral imaging, digital phantom

-ABSTRACT main points (problem, approach, results, conclusion, relevance):

-1- Whole-slide imaging (WSI) and the growing field of digital microscopy present a new and efficient means for pathologists to share and analyze cell culture data.

-2- The database will provide an opportunity for pathologists to share data and train quantitatively rather than with atlas or visually, as has been done in the past.

-3- Eight Biomax samples will be scanned and the spectral data synthesized into a database and subsequent simulator.

-4- Color performance is difficult to quantify and the spectral database and simulator present a standard of reference for color truth that can aid in the manufacture and calibration of future WSI scanners.Objective

-The objective of this pilot project is to image eight healthy H&E stained tissue cores from Biomax FFPE TMA slides and use the per pixel spectral data to construct a reference database for the manufacture of third party whole slide imaging, or WSI, scanners

-Story?
+ABSTRACT

-Remotely assessing color performance of whole-slide imaging scanners is challenging due to the lack of a standardized, histologically meaningful color phantom.
+Remotely assessing the color performance of whole-slide imaging (WSI) scanners is challenging due to the lack of a standardized, histologically meaningful color phantom.
 Without such a physical phantom, the color rendering of real biological tissue slides is difficult to be appreciated by potential customers or regulatory bodies who do not have physical access to the devices.
-In this study, digital slide phantoms were constructed to address the challenge.
+In this study, digital slide phantoms were created to address the challenge.
 A digital slide phantom is a volumetric data cube where each voxel contains the spectral transmittance properties of a real tissue sample.
-XXX…
+The per-pixel spectral transmittance of eight tissue samples, including human liver, lung, colon, kidney, bladder, breast, brain, and uterine, were measured with a multispectral imaging system.
+Based on the spectral data, a WSI scanner manufacturer can apply the light source, the characteristics of the camera, and the post-acquisition color processing to generate the color images expected from the WSI scanner for remote customers.
+The customers can evaluate multiple WSI scanners from different manufacturers remotely by comparing the rendered color images based on the same digital phantom.
+A color rendering simulator was created to demonstrate the use of the spectral database.
+The experiment results show XXX.
+The spectral database is sharable in the public domain.

 INTRODUCTION

 Thanks to technological advances in digital microscopy, image compression, display quality, computer performance, and internet connectivity, whole-slide imaging (WSI) is emerging as a replacement for the optical microscope that has been used for decades by pathologists to review tissue slides.
 The WSI technology provides a new paradigm of scanning, viewing, analyzing, managing, and sharing pathological images digitally.
 It is expected to deliver equivalent or superior optical characteristics that are crucial for an optical microscope such as spatial resolution (determined by the objective and eyepiece), focusing (controlled by user), and response time (real-time slide movement and live image).
 These characteristics were the main design targets of the early WSI devices as well as new issues including image tile stitching and image compression that were not applicable in optical microscopy.

+In the traditional optical microscope system, a shallow depth of field and topographically inconstant tissue sample requires constant refocusing to retain a clear view of the specimen.

 Whole-slide imaging (WSI) and the growing field of digital microscopy present a new and efficient means for pathologists to share and analyze cell culture data.
 The WSI device mimics and has the potential to outperform the traditional optical microscope in functions such as spatial resolution, focus, and response time.

+Color performance was identified as an important and emergent topic by the medical imaging community in [4].As a medical imaging device, the WSI device marketed in the US is regulated by the US Food and Drug Administration, Center for Device and Radiological Health [9].
+A guidance for assessing the technical performance of WSI devices was released in 2016, and color performance is one of the recommended system-level tests [2].

 In this work, color performance is defined as the WSI device’s capability of reproducing the color truth of the stained biological tissue slide in bright-field mode, or color reproducibility.

-To evaluate color performance, one must first be able to determine color truth.
+To evaluate color reproducibility and performance, one must first be able to determine color truth.
 In context, the color truth of the transparent slide is determined by its spectral transmittance.

+Due to the size of histological features of interest on biological tissues, regular colorimeters and spectroradiometers do not provide a viable means of determining color truth.
+Consequently, different measures have been taken to remedy this issue.

+LIT REVIEW